Great Egret or Great White Egret

 Nesting is also similar to the Grey Heron where small colonies are formed nesting in trees at a height of between 3 and 12 metres.
 Pairing usually takes place in their third year when up to 6 eggs are laid with both parents taking part in both incubation and feeding of the chicks.

-Threats..... are relatively few although some are still killed illegally, (photo), as are other birds that feed on fish.
+Threats..... are relatively few although some are still killed illegally, (photo), as are other birds that feed on fish such as Herons and Cormorants.

 Otherwise electrocution from overhead power lines can cause some deaths.